rue-a/zenodo_community_curation_template/index.md

 - Add a file named *LICENSE.txt*, containing the license text, to the root directory (uppercase is allowed here).
 - Add a file named *[CITATION.cff](https://citation-file-format.github.io/)*, containig citation information, to the root directory (uppercase is allowed here).

-> The *README*-files could be replaced by more formalized metadata files, e.g., in the YAML or JSON format.
+> The *README*-files could be replaced by more formalized metadata files, e.g., by YAML or JSON files.
 [This has automation potential](https://zenodo.org/records/10069113).

 **README-Template:** Assume the following *README.md* is part of a sub-directory, which also contains a data file (*data.csv*), a python script (*process_inputs.py*) and another directory (*input*).